-Daniel Perez is Director of Business Strategy for RR Donnelley's Venue virtual data room platform, with responsibility for the strategic marketing and branding direction for Venue globally.
-Daniel has been with RR Donnelley 4 years, and prior to joining RRD, he worked at both NBC Universal and BBC America in the digital media and marketing divisions in New York.
+Daniel Perez is Director of Business Strategy for Donnelley Financial Solutions' Venue virtual data room and end-to-end deal solutions suite, with responsibility for the strategic marketing and branding direction for Venue globally.
+Daniel has been with Donnelley Financial Solutions for 6 years, and prior to joining Donnelley, he worked at both NBC Universal and BBC America in the digital media and marketing divisions in New York.
 Prior to moving to New York, Daniel worked both as in-house and agency marketing roles in Las Vegas, as well as executive producing a television series for the City of Las Vegas.
-Mr. Perez holds a Bachelors Degree in Business and Psychology from Pepperdine University and a MBA from the Gabelli School of Business at Fordham University.
+Mr. Perez holds a Bachelors Degree in Business and Psychology from Pepperdine University and a MBA from the Gabelli Graduate School of Business at Fordham University.

 Zelnick Media Capital